EdwardEC/WHSTechNotes/journal.md

 Protecting personal and sensitive information online is important because anything shared can be misused by others, leading to identity theft, fraud, or damage to your reputation.
 To keep your data secure, you should use privacy settings on platforms like GitHub and social media, make repositories private, and be careful about what you share.
 It's also essential to use strong passwords, enable two-factor authentication, and avoid oversharing personal details.
 Reflecting on my own experiences, I’ve learned to be more mindful of what I post to avoid sharing too much.
 While it's important to collaborate and be open online, maintaining privacy is key to protecting both personal and professional interests.
 # November 12, 2024

+A current event is the growing use of AI tools like ChatGPT in education to help students learn and assist teachers.
+While these tools offer benefits like personalized learning, they also raise concerns about fairness, cheating, and unequal access to technology.
+Advancements in computer science, like creating more accessible AI tools and teaching students how to use them responsibly, could help address these challenges.
+Future improvements in AI could ensure that it supports education in a fair and ethical way, benefiting all students.
 # November 18, 2024